Limited Recourse Borrowing Arrangement

 3. The SMSF receives a beneficial interest and the right to acquire legal ownership through the payment of instalments.

-4. The loan is applied to an asset the fund is permitted to acquire under superannuation law.
+4. The loan is applied to an asset that the fund is permitted to acquire under superannuation law.

 5. The lender’s right to recoup against the loan is limited to the purchased asset.